Angular vs React 2021 : Which JS Framework your Project Requires?

 Complex UI project and you are just starting off the project from scratch since the Reactjs is simpler to use.
 If you have time for some longer learning curve, you can choose the Angular but for the smaller learning curve, Reactjs is the best option.

 Angular is the complete package that facilitates all-important functionalities as a built-in part.
-It is not possible to compare its functionalities with just a library i.e., Reactjs.
+It is not possible to compare its functionalities with just a react library i.e., Reactjs.
 Typescript experts should not just miss to use Angular and can go ahead with the framework.

 What is Angular Good for?